ivangfr/springboot-ldap-testcontainers/README.md

    Response Body: It is public.
    ```

-1. Click on `Authorize` button (green one, almost on the top of the page, on the right)
+1. Click `Authorize` button (green-white one, located at top-right of the page)

 1. In the form that opens, provide the `Bill Gates` credentials, i.e, username `bgates` and password `123`.
-Then, click on `Authorize` and finally on `Close`
+Then, click `Authorize` button, and to finalize, click `Close` button

-1. Click on `GET /api/private`, then click on `Try it out` button and, finally, on `Execute` button.
+1. Click `GET /api/private` to open it; then click `Try it out` button and, finally, `Execute` button.

    It should return
    ```